 About the site

-Likewise, if you would like to use any of the material on this blog for educational purposes such as sharing with students, I think that’s awesome.
+If you would like to use any of the material on this site for educational purposes such as sharing with students, I think that’s awesome.
 Please let me know about it and how it goes.

 About the author